SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/1_prereq_e_account.md

 If you are using a cloud-credit-based SAP BTP account, the entitlements are already in place.
 However, be aware that you will consume cloud credits if you do not use free-tier service plans.

-If you are using a subscription-based SAP BTP account, you will have to configure the entitlements for your Subaccount.
+If you are using a subscription-based SAP BTP account, you must configure the entitlements for your Subaccount.

 SAP Business Application Studio, SAP BTP, Cloud Foundry Runtime, SAP Build Work Zone service, and SAP Continuous Integration and Delivery service will be set up manually.
 To use them, follow the set-up guide for Enterprise Accounts in this mission.